Rules For the 2025 Players Challenge Cup

 Tournament Club Pass Rule

-Field Players are not allowed to participate in more than one team within their own age group.
-However, players are permitted to club pass "up" between teams outside of their age group.
+Field Players are not allowed to participate in more than one team within their own team's age group.
+However, players are permitted to club pass "up" or "down" if age appropriate between teams outside of their team's age group.
 To do so, a player must be included on the official team roster prior to their respective team's first game.
 It's important to note that no players can be added to the roster after the Roster Freeze deadline.

 Substitution